 For additional information, read the Nomination Form PDF

-Through its 300-year existence, Cumberland has housed revolutionists, plantation owners, slaves, and military personnel.
-Partly due to its location and considerable acreage, Cumberland has been the site of multiple military activities including acting as a storage location at the end of the Revolutionary War and housing a Union Army encampment during the Civil War.
+Through its 300-year existence, Cumberland in New Kent County has housed revolutionists, plantation owners, slaves, and military personnel.
+Partly due to its location and considerable acreage, Cumberland has been the site of multiple military activities, including acting as a storage location at the end of the Revolutionary War and housing a Union Army encampment during the Civil War.
 The building preserves two important periods of construction that exemplify the evolution of the house from a central-hall plan, Georgian- and Federal-style building constructed for the Littlepage family to an elegant Colonial Revival and Neoclassical Revival-styled residence designed by a Harvard-trained architect, Harden de Valsen Pratt.
-Though much of the original material has been removed or encased within the circa-1938 renovations, the architect’s work has acquired historical significance in its own right.
+Though much of the original material at Cumberland has been removed or encased within the circa-1938 renovations, the architect’s work has acquired historical significance in its own right.

 VLR: Virginia Landmarks Register